Inductive charging

 Inductive charging (also known as wireless charging or cordless charging) is a type of wireless power transfer.
 It uses electromagnetic induction to provide electricity to portable devices.
 Inductive charging is also used in vehicles, power tools, electric toothbrushes, and medical devices.
 The portable equipment can be placed near a charging station or inductive pad without needing to be precisely aligned or make electrical contact with a dock or plug.

 Inductive charging is named so because it transfers energy through inductive coupling.
 First, alternating current passes through an induction coil in the charging station or pad.
 The moving electric charge creates a magnetic field, which fluctuates in strength because the electric current's amplitude is fluctuating.
 This changing magnetic field creates an alternating electric current in the portable device's induction coil, which in turn passes through a rectifier to convert it to direct current.
 Finally, the direct current charges a battery or provides operating power.

 Greater distances between sender and receiver coils can be achieved when the inductive charging system uses resonant inductive coupling, where a capacitor is added to each induction coil to create two LC circuits with a specific resonance frequency.
 The frequency of the alternating current is matched with the resonance frequency, and the frequency is chosen depending on the distance desired for peak efficiency.
-Recent improvements to this resonant system include using a movable transmission coil (i.e., mounted on an elevating platform or arm) and the use of other materials for the receiver coil such as silver-plated copper or sometimes aluminum to minimize weight and decrease resistance due to the skin effect.
+Recent developments to resonant inductive coil systems as of 2024 include mounting one of the coils on a movable arm that brings one coil closer to the other, and the use of other materials for the receiver coil such as silver-plated copper or sometimes aluminum to minimize weight and decrease resistance due to the skin effect.

 History

 Induction power transfer was first used in 1894 when M. Hutin and M. Le-Blanc proposed an apparatus and method to power an electric vehicle.
 However, combustion engines proved more popular, and this technology was forgotten for a time.

 In 1972, Professor Don Otto of the University of Auckland proposed a vehicle powered by induction using transmitters in the road and a receiver on the vehicle.
 In 1977, John E. Trombly was awarded a patent for an "Electromagnetically coupled battery charger."
 The patent describes an application to charge headlamp batteries for miners (US 4031449).
 The first application of inductive charging used in the United States was performed by J.G.
 Bolger, F.A.
 Kirsten, and S. Ng in 1978.
 They made an electric vehicle powered with a system at 180 Hz with 20 kW.
-In California in the 1980s, a bus was produced, which was powered by inductive charging, and similar work was being done in France and Germany around this time.
+In California in the 1980s, a bus was produced, which was powered by inductive charging, and similar work was being done in France and Germany and Europe around this time.

-In 2006, MIT began using resonant coupling.
+In 2006, a research group at MIT began using resonant coupling.
 They were able to transmit a large amount of power without radiation over a few meters.
 This proved to be better for commercial needs, and it was a major step for inductive charging.